RASA-CHITRAS OF BHARAT:

 SAHYADRI-AJANTA - 100 BC

-The art of Bharat is emphatically emotive, ritualistic, and deeply symbolic, known in tradition as Rasa-Chitras—paintings that awaken ‘rasa’, the aesthetic emotion.
-These are not mere visual artefacts; they are sacred expressions that embody the Chetana in the art of Bharat, the vital spirit that breathes life into form.
+The art of Bharat is emphatically emotive, ritualistic, and symbolic—known in tradition as Rasa-Chitra, painting that awakens rasa, the aesthetic and emotional essence.
+These are not decorative images but sacred acts, embodying chetanā—the living consciousness that breathes life into form.

 TECHNIQUES OF IMMORTALITY: TALA-MANA AND VISUAL SCIENCE